-Under the erstwhile Companies Act 1956, the general reserve was created through an annual transfer of profit for the period at a specified percentage in accordance with applicable regulations.
-Consequent to the introduction of the Companies Act 2013, the requirement to mandatorily transfer a specified percentage of the net profit to the general reserve has been withdrawn.
-However, the amount previously transferred to the general reserve can be utilized only in accordance with the specific requirements of the Companies Act, 2013.
+Under the erstwhile Companies Act 1956, general reserve was created through an annual transfer of profit for the period at a specified percentage in accordance with applicable regulations.
+Consequent to introduction of Companies Act 2013, the requirement to mandatorily transfer a specified percentage of the net profit to general reserve has been withdrawn.
+However, the amount previously transferred to the general reserve can be utilised only in accordance with the specific requirements of Companies Act, 2013.